How to Protect and Increase Your Waterloo Region Home's Value For Less

 Let More Light In

-More light can liven up a space.
+More light can liven up a space, no matter what size it is .
 While a dimly illuminated room can appear small, dark, and claustrophobic, a brightly lit environment has the opposite effect.
-Proper lighting can help your home appear cleaner, more spacious, and more valuable.
+Proper lighting can help your home appear cleaner, more spacious, and, ultimately, more valuable.

 Replace dim bulbs with warm-spectrum bulbs that are brighter.
-Consider installing recessed lighting in your home, which is currently the most valuable home trend in lighting.
-You can even use an eye-catching light fixture, such as one in the foyer, to increase the perceived value of your home while also adding flair.
+Consider installing recessed lighting in your home, which is currently one of the most 'valuable' home trends in lighting.
+You can even use an eye-catching light fixture, such as one in the foyer, to increase the perceived value of your home while also adding some subtle but effective decorative flair.

 Pay Some Attention to Your Bathroom